-GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – FALL 2020
+GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – WINTER 2021

 Notice of Expulsion

-If you are expelled from the College as a result of your performance during the Fall 2020 semester, you will be notified by letter and e-mail of your expulsion in January.
+If you are expelled from the College as a result of your performance during the Winter 2021 semester, you will be notified by letter and e-mail of your expulsion in June.

 Academic Standing Appeal: Steps to Follow